The Department's vision

 ‘A flexible and responsive library service which provides a dynamic focal point in the community and assists people to fulfil their potential’

-The Department funds the public library service, which, from 1 April 2009, is administered by the Northern Ireland Library Authority, known as Libraries NI.
+The Department funds the public library service, which since 1 April 2009 has been administered by the Northern Ireland Library Authority, known as Libraries NI.

 The functions of Libraries NI are set out in the Libraries Act (NI) 2008.

 Services provided by Libraries NI include:

 - free membership and lending service including books, e-books, e-newspapers, e-magazines and audio books

 - free WI-FI, access to computers and support for people accessing on-line information and services